Beach chairs | © Deutsche Zentrale für Tourismus/bilddatenbank-dzt.de

 - A gross value added of more than EUR 105 billion, make Germany one of the largest tourism markets in Europe.

-- The German hotel and accommodations sector recorded 447 million overnight stays by national and foreign guests in 2016, an increase of 2.5% compared to 2015.
+- The German hotel and accommodations sector recorded 447 million overnight stays by national and foreign guests in 2018.

 Tourism Hotspots in Germany

-The business travel sector composes an attractive subsector of the travel industry: The sheer volume of this market of EUR 50.9 billion makes it equally interesting for both domestic and foreign travel service providers.
-In 2015, around 11 million German business travelers took a total of 182.7 million individual trips in total.
-Thereby, they spent around 49.5 million nights in hotels in Germany and around 18 million nights abroad.
+The business travel sector composes an attractive subsector of the travel industry: The sheer volume of this market in 2018 of EUR 53.5 billion makes it equally interesting for both domestic and foreign travel service providers.
+In 2018, around 11 million German business travelers took a total of 189.6 million individual trips in total.

 While looking for hotels, consumers generally make their decisions based on affordability, reliability, memorability and specialization.
 As a result, hotels are competing on a cost, brand or design basis.
 Health, fitness and age group related products are growing in popularity.
 Also, the luxury hotel sector is on the upswing, as evidenced e.g. by the opening of several new 5-star hotels in Berlin and other German cities in the past years.